Last updated: October 2025

-NGINX is a high-performance and reliable web server, capable of handling huge amounts of traffic for the internet’s busiest websites.
-When troubleshooting, you need a way to make sense of traffic and NGINX provides flexible logging features to capture valuable details and help you understand the behavior of your web server.
+NGINX (pronounced “engine-x”) is a high-performance and reliable web server, reverse proxy server, and load balancer capable of handling vast amounts of traffic for the internet’s busiest websites.
+NGINX is performant, scalable, and versatile.
+One of the critical features of NGINX is logging, which involves systematically recording events and data, such as HTTP requests, responses, and errors.
+NGINX offers flexible logging features that capture valuable details, allowing you to understand the behavior of your web server, particularly when troubleshooting.

 Configuring access_log